EIF4E

 Eukaryotic translation initiation factor 4E, also known as eIF4E, is a protein in humans encoded by the EIF4E gene. eIF4E plays a central role in translation initiation and is involved in regulating protein synthesis.
-Its activity influences a range of biological processes and disease states, making it an important target for therapeutic development, particularly in disorders characterized by aberrant protein production.
+Its mRNA cap-binding activity influences a range of biological processes and disease states, making it an important target for therapeutic development, particularly in disorders characterized by aberrant protein production.

 Discovery

-eIF4E was discovered as a cytoplasmic cap binding protein functioning in translation by Witold Filipowicz et al. In 1976.
+eIF4E was discovered as a cytoplasmic Messenger RNA cap binding protein functioning in translation by Filipowicz et al. In 1976.
 Two years later, in 1978, Sonenberg et al. confirmed Filipowicz et al.'s findings by repeating the same experiments and adding a crosslinking chemical to increase the stability of the mRNA-protein complex.
 This was the foundation for our understanding of eukaryotic cap-dependent translation initiation.
-These findings have been confirmed by numerous scientists and reviewed in many articles.
+These findings have been confirmed by numerous scientists and reviewed in many articles that confirmed eIF4E binds the mRNA cap to facilitate translation initiation in eukaryotes.